Fosna/ef-mysql-cd-2016/lectures/reference/README.md

 5.8 Select all tables.
 There is only one table. *Pluralize or singularize... bla bla* shouldn't be checked. *Include foreign key... bla bla* should be checked.
 5.9 Save and close `TodoModel.edmx` file.
 Build solution.
 Check out `ConnectionStirngs` section in `App.config`.

+6. Connect to database.
+See if some todo items exist.